 DETROIT (VEN) – On Aug.
 31, 2018, The “Queen of Soul,” Aretha Franklin’s funeral was held at the Greater Grace Temple in Detroit, Michigan.
 Ms. Franklin considered Detroit as her hometown, and it is where her singing career began as a child singing gospel music in her father’s church.

-Her star-studded, right-hour funeral was a fitting send-off for music royalty.
+Her star-studded, eight-hour funeral was a fitting send-off for music royalty.
 Everyone who was anyone was there.
 Some of the guests included Bill Clinton, Chaka Khan, Cicely Tyson, Tyler Perry, Judge Greg Mathis, Yolanda Adams, Fantasia, Stevie Wonder, Jennifer Holliday, Gladys Knight, Jennifer Hudson, Rev. Jesse Jackson, Rev. Al Sharpton and Ariana Grande.

 Several people spoke about how Ms. Franklin touched their lives and inspired them.
 Others gave soul-stirring singing performances as she laid in a solid gold casket adorned in a red dress with matching red shoes.